outreachy/website/docs/onboarding-coordinator-flow.md

  * Forces login or account creation
  * The page should have both a 'Save' and 'Submit for moderation' button
  * Coordinators should get periodic email reminders if they have Saved but not Submitted a community
+ * Only users with community permissions can publish a new page
+ * Logged in users can submit a community page for moderation (or 'Save draft' to come back to it later)
+   * Implementation: possibly we could set a page signal on page save, and check the 'submitted_for_moderation' flag?
+Or just use Django instead of wagtail pages?
+Maybe use django-ckeditor for a RichText field?

 [Page] Edit community data
  * Forces login or account creation